flemmerich/pysubgroup/Readme.md

 **Note**: Some users complained about the **pip installation not working**.
 If, after the installation, it still doesn't find the package, then do the following steps:
  1. Find where the directory `site-packages` is.
  2. Copy the folder `pysubgroup`, which contains the source code, into the `site-packages` directory.
 (WARNING: This is not the main repository folder.
-The `pysubgroup` folder is inside the main repository folder, at the same level as `pysubgroup.archive` and `pysubgroup.tests`)
+The `pysubgroup` folder is inside the main repository folder, at the same level as `doc`)
  3. Now you can import the module with `import pysubgroup`.

 ### How to use: